momosan2692/PiFACE/README.md

 # PiFACE
 FACE Detection with Eyes Blinking using Raspberry Pi 3

+Features

+Find faces in still image from a Webcam